 Additionally, some crimes can fall into multiple misdemeanor classes depending on the specific facts of the case.

 For example, some drug possession charges can fall under several different misdemeanor classes depending on the Schedule type of the drug.

 This is one of the reasons that having trustworthy legal representation is so important.

-An experienced criminal lawyer can often lower these sentences by arguing for penalties from a lower class.
+An experienced criminal defense attorney can often lower these sentences by arguing for penalties from a lower class.

 Class 1 Misdemeanors

 As mentioned above, Class 1 misdemeanors are the most serious variety of misdemeanor in Virginia.